-It had been our intention to make Limerick our first stopping place but, when still south of the Shannon, we came to the little village of Adare, it presented a picture of such charm, with its neat thatched cottages and wide wellkept main street, that finding it to possess also a hostelry of exceptionally inviting character, we decided there and then that the M.G. need go no farther.
+The large rocks by the roadside dwarf the M.G. as it stands at the summit of Ballaghbeama Pass, in MacGillycuddy's Reeks. highest of Ireland's mountains, come into full view.
+Then follows a descent of some ten rules into Killarney, the scenery along this section being nothing less than magnificent.
+The Reeks were tantalizingly near-how could one get up to see them at close quarters?
+It was worth trying, and a road eventually was found by Gearha Bridge over the Blackwater, by Kenmare River, which seemed to offer possibilities.
+From the solitary lonely looking signost where the road forked, we gathered that it led to Glencar.
+The name meant nothing to us, but the road, so far as its course could be followed by the eye, apparently disappeared into the very heart of the mountains.
+Although signposted the road was little more than a track, of exceptionally inviting character, we decided there and then that the M.G. need go no farther.
 Adare was unique, and Limerick we could see on the morrow!
-From our window at the Dunraven Arms (an inn, so we found, of much note among Irish motorists and fishermen) we looked out over the broad and well-wooded demesne of Adare Manor, the ancestral home of the Earl of Dunravan, descended to him from the Earls of Kildare and anciently a stronghold of the O'Donovans, whose tenure lasted until the 12th century when they were driven south into Kerry.
-Through the lands of the manor flows the River Maigue and on its peaceful rush-fringed banks there still stand the battlemented walls of the old castle, begun by the O'Donovans but considerably extended by their successors.
-Beyond the castle, in an ideal woodland setting, may be seen the ivied cloisters of the Franciscan Friary founded by the seventh earl in 1464.
-In the village itself is an even older monastic building, known as the White Abbey, which was founded in 1230.
-At one time it was in danger of being used as the village market-house, but fortunately, now survives as a Catholic church.
+From our, window at the Dunraven Arms (an inn, so we found, of much note among Irish motorists and fishermen) we looked: out over the broad and well-wooded dernesne of Adare, Manor, the ancestral home of the Earl of Dunraven, descended to him from the Earls of Kildare and anciently a stronghold of the O'Donovans, whose tenure lasted until the 12th century when they were driven south into Kerry.
+Through the lands of the manor flows the River Maigue and? on its peaceful rush-fringed banks there still stand the battle-mented walls of the old castle, begun by the O'Donovans but considerably extended by their successors.
+Beyond the castle, in an ideal woodland setting, may be seen the ivied cloisters of the Franciscan Friary founded by the seventh's earl in 1464.
+In the village itself is an even older monastic. building, known as the White Abbey, which was founded; in 1230.
+At one time it was in danger of being used as the village market-house, but, fortunately, now survives as a Catholic church.